shahrukh4/Coding-Practices/SOLID-Principles/README.md

 - **Example** -

-  - In `Interface-Segregation.php`, If the `PrinterInterface` having the `scanDocument()` method, It is not required, so we need to implement a separate interface the `ScannerInterface` for it.
+  - In [Interface-Segregation.php](Interface-Segregation.php), If the `PrinterInterface` having the `scanDocument()` method, It is not required, so we need to implement a separate interface the `ScannerInterface` for it.

   - Accrodingly `MultiFunctionPrinter, SimplePrinter, SimpleScanner` classes can implement the desired interfaces.